Masaryk Institute and Archives of the CAS

 The Department of Administration and Public Services comprises sections for the individual agendas (Secretariat of the Director, Technical and Economic Administration, Library, Publishing).

-The Masaryk Institute and Archives of the CAS publishes three peer-reviewed journals.
-Journal for Interdisciplinary Studies of Central Europe in the 19th and 20th Centuries, Studies on Manuscripts and Works on the History of the Academy of Sciences.
-In addition to the journals, the Institute publishes editorial series such as Spisy T. G. Masaryka; Korespondence TGM; Ego.
-Memoirs, Diaries, Correspondence (in cooperation with Lidové noviny Publishing House) and Czech Modern History (in cooperation with Academia Publishing House).
-The Institute's staff also publishes the results of their work in prestigious journals and book publishers in the Czech Republic, Europe and overseas.
+The Masaryk Institute and Archives of the CAS publishes two peer-reviewed journals: Střed. Časopis pro mezioborová studia střední Evropy 19. a 20. století | Centre.
+Journal for Interdisciplinary Studies of Central Europe in the 19th and 20th Centuries and Studie o rukopisech [Manuscript Studies].
+In addition to the journals, the MIA publishes editorial series such as Spisy T. G. Masaryka [Writings of T. G. Masaryk]; Korespondence TGM [TGM Correspondence]; Ego.
+Paměti, deníky, korespondence [Ego.
+Memoirs, Diaries, Correspondence] (in cooperation with NLN Publishing House) and České moderní dějiny [Czech Modern History] (in cooperation with Academia Publishing House).
+The Institute’s staff also publishes the results of their work in prestigious journals and book publishers in the Czech Republic, Europe and overseas.

 Masaryk Institute of the CAS